 Walking to Margaret’s cabin we passed our former house and felt a sense of loss, not because we no longer lived there but because the new owners clearly had radically different ideas about what made an ideal, waterfront, island house.

 We had cleared small trees and bushes so the lot could be more open and sunny.
 They had densely planted trees and bushes so the house wouldn’t be visible to people walking by on the path.
 Yvonne had planted annuals and flowering shrubs and tended a raised bed garden of beans, greens, and squash.
-We put an almost invisible black string mesh fence around the house to keep the deer out.
-The fence was gone and all the plantings.
+We put an almost invisible black string mesh fence around the garden to keep the deer out.
+Now the fence was gone and all the plantings.
 I cut the grass regularly; now it was unkempt.
 We wanted the property to look attractive; today it looked abandoned.

 Jens, a retired professor, had been doing lectures and classes on Orcas, focusing on the literature of authoritarianism, and found a following.
 His two sons and families were on Orcas for the party, one a journalist who is doing essays on current presidential candidates.
 He was discouraged.
-I could only offer that we really don’t know where things are heading and I chose to be optimistic.

 I had a chance to talk to Andrea, a local protest artist, and member of our UU Fellowship, library booster, and fellow student in Richard’s well-attended literature classes.
 Mutual friend Ruthie was in San Jose, now suffering from dementia, in assisted-living, and watched over by one of her sons.
-Ruthie, Richard, Ken, and I had spent a summer as a little book group, discussing Goethe and Mann in the shade on front porch of our Deer Harbor house, hummingbirds flitting among the flowers, an occasional card crunching gravel on the road below our boathouse.
+Ruthie, Richard, Ken, and I had spent a summer as a little book group, discussing Goethe and Mann in the shade on front porch of our Deer Harbor house, hummingbirds flitting among the flowers, an occasional passing car crunching gravel on the road below our boathouse.
 A halcyon time.

 Thursday August 1st